 NOTE

 The way the sample is taken is typically guided by a sampling strategy.
-Samples are often artefacts of an observational strategy, and have often no significant function outside of their role in the observation process (although ‘specimen preservation could be considered a specific activity per se’).
+Samples are often artefacts of an observational strategy, and often have no significant function outside of their role in the observation process (although ‘specimen preservation could be considered a specific activity per se’).

 The physical characteristics of the features themselves are of little interest, except perhaps to the manager of a sampling campaign.